-However to return to the sports and activities that you want to do, requires a whole lot more than just strengthening the tendon in an isolated way.
+However, to return to the sports and activities that you want to do requires a whole lot more than just strengthening the tendon in an isolated way.
 Yes, you need to strengthen the tendon so that it can tolerate forces above and beyond the stresses that it will be placed under.
-But more than that, you need to strengthen associated muscles, correct sports and functional technique and finally you need to improve the tendon’s endurance, so that it can tolerate these forces over and over again.
+But more than that, you need to strengthen associated muscles, correct sports, and functional technique and finally you need to improve the tendon’s endurance, so that it can tolerate these forces over and over again.

 Failure to complete this extensive rehabilitation will result in just short term pain relief from your pain.
-It is simply physics.
+It is simple physics.
 You cannot load a tissue beyond what it has been trained to tolerate and expect it not to break down.

 If you suffer from shoulder, elbow, hip, knee or ankle tendon problems and would like some help to get rid of your pain and to return to activities that you love to do, call us here at Bodywise Health on 1 300 BODYWISE (263 994) for a Complimentary, No Obligations Assessment and Recovery Action Plan.

-In your Complimentary, No Obligations Assessment session you will learn what the source and cause of your pain is and develop a Recovery Action Plan that will deliver you the best results in the shortest amount of time.
+In your Complimentary, No Obligations Assessment session you will learn what the source and cause of your pain are and develop a Recovery Action Plan that will deliver you the best results in the shortest amount of time.

 You will also discover:

-* How to accelerate healing;
+* How to accelerate healing

-* How to get the best, strongest repair;
+* How to get the best, strongest repair

-* How to perfect the performance of every day and sporting activities so that you achieve more efficient, effective results;
+* How to perfect the performance of every day and sporting activities so that you achieve more efficient, effective results

-* How to have more energy;
+* How to have more energy

 * How to prevent the reoccurrence of your injury.